 Preconception Care Checklist

 For couples planning on a baby, preconception care is all about stacking the deck.
-And while so much of the fertility equation is largely out of our control, there are things we can do to optimize our health and tune into what matters for the best chance of conception and a healthy pregnancy.
+And while so much of the fertility equation is largely out of our control, there are things we can do to nourish our health and tune into what matters for the best chance of conception and a healthy pregnancy.
 Here’s where to start.

 Start taking prenatal vitamins

 Surprised to see this top our list?
 Don’t be!
 Experts recommend that both men and women take high-quality prenatal vitamins at least three months (ideally) before they start trying to conceive.
-Both partners will benefit from key micronutrients that support the processes driving conception in men and women.
-What’s more, a steady stream of nutrients as a woman’s eggs mature for fertilization means better egg quality.
+Both partners will benefit from key micronutrients that help support the processes driving conception in men and women.
+What’s more, a steady stream of nutrients as a woman’s eggs mature for fertilization may mean better egg quality.
 Plus, starting prenatals early helps build up the nutrients you’ll need once you become pregnant and get busy, you know, growing an entire little person.

 Track your period